Playgrounds and playground injuries

 The best way to help your child avoid bumps and bruises in playgrounds is to actively supervise your child at play.

-By staying close to your child, especially when she’s trying something new or complicated, you help keep playground visits safe and give your child the confidence to develop movement and social skills.
+By staying close to your child, especially when she’s trying something new or complicated, you can help keep playground visits safe and give your child the confidence to develop movement and social skills.

 - If your child is under three years, try to stick to playground equipment less than 1 m in height.

 - If your child is aged 3-5 years, try to stick to playground equipment less than 1.5 m in height.
-For example, you could look for small slides and rockers.

 - If your child is older than five years, encourage him to stick to equipment that is no higher than 2 m off the ground.